 - For the treatment of hypertension, higher maintenance infusion dosages (250-300 mcg per kg per min) may be required.
 The safety of doses above 300 mcg per kg per minute has not been studied.

-Transition from BREVIBLOC Therapy to Alternative Drugs
+Transition From BREVIBLOC Injection Therapy To Alternative Drugs

 After patients achieve adequate control of the heart rate and a stable clinical status, transition to alternative antiarrhythmic drugs may be accomplished.